Psychologist Therapist Counselling Hamilton

 Samaen, M., et al., (2020).
 A clinical effectiveness trial comparing ACT and CBT for inpatients with depressive and mixed mental disorders.

 This video provides an overview of Cognitive Behaviour Therapy.
 The video explains the interaction between thoughts, feelings and behaviours and how CBT is used to intervene in negative thought or behaviour cycles.
 CBT is used to change negative thinking and accompanying behaviours.
-All of our therapists have training in CBT.

 ACT stands for Acceptance and Commitment Therapy.
 ACT originated in the 1980s with Steven Hayes and is considered a 'new wave' therapy approach that takes a non-pathologizing view of human problems and suffering and incorporates mindfulness principles into its approach.